jesseflorig/runewars-data/README.md

-# X-Wing Data
+# Runewars Data

-An easy-to-use collection of data and images from [X-Wing: The Miniatures Game](https://www.fantasyflightgames.com/en/products/x-wing/) by [Fantasy Flight Games](http://fantasyflightgames.com/).
+An easy-to-use collection of data and images from [Runewars: The Miniatures Game](https://www.fantasyflightgames.com/en/products/runewars-miniatures-game/) by [Fantasy Flight Games](http://fantasyflightgames.com/).

 ## What's included